The Escondido strain of Psilocybin cubensis shrooms isolated from Puerto Escondido in the Southern Mexican state of Oaxaca.

 It can be challenging to find the exact potencies of strains online.
 A reputable source we often turn to is the Oakland Hyphae, an organization committed to psychedelic mushroom education and safety.

-Oakland Hyphae hosts The Psilocybin Cup early, where cultivators can submit their shroom strain to compete for the highest potency.
-The organization shares its lab analysis findings for psilocybin and psilocin content for public reference, but we couldn’t find any recent entries of Escondido shrooms.
+Oakland Hyphae hosts The Psilocybin Cup, where cultivators can submit their shroom strain for HPLC testing to compete for the highest potency.
+The organization shares its lab analysis findings for psilocybin and psilocin content for public reference.
+To date, there’s only been one entry for Escondido into this competition.
+This gives us some data for assessing the potency, but it’s not enough to provide any accuracy in terms of “average tryptamine levels.”

 Where to Buy Escondido Spores